Neural adaptation: Olfactory

 Perceptual adaptation is a phenomenon that occurs for all of the senses, including smell and touch.
 An individual can adapt to a certain smell with time.
 Smokers, or individuals living with smokers, tend to stop noticing the smell of cigarettes after some time, whereas people not exposed to smoke on a regular basis will notice the smell instantly.
 The same phenomenon can be observed with other types of smell, such as perfume, flowers, etc. The human brain can distinguish smells that are unfamiliar to the individual, while adapting to those it is used to and no longer require to be consciously recognized.

 Olfactory neurons utilize a feedback system from the levels of Ca2+ions to activate its adaptation to prolonged smells.
 Due to the fact that the olfactory signal transduction uses a second messenger transduction system, the mechanism of adaptation includes several factors that mostly include CaMK or calmodulin bound to Ca2+ions.

 Somatosensory

 This phenomenon also applies to the sense of touch.
 An unfamiliar piece of clothing that was just put on will be noticed instantly; however, once it has been worn for a while, the mind will adapt to its texture and ignore the stimulus.

 Pain

-While large mechanosensory neurons such as type I/group Aß display adaptation, smaller type IV/group C nociceptive neurons do not.
+While large mechanosensory neurons such as type I/group Aβ display adaptation, smaller type IV/group C nociceptive neurons do not.
 As a result, pain does not usually subside rapidly but persists for long periods of time; in contrast, other sensory information is quickly adapted to, if surroundings remain constant.